MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/create-wdac-policy-smart-app-control.md

 **Alice Pena** is the IT team lead tasked with the rollout of WDAC.

-## Create a custom policy using an example WDAC base policy
+## Create a custom policy using an example WDAC policy

 Alice previously created a policy for the organization's fully managed end-user devices.
 She now wants to use WDAC to implement Smart App Control.
 Alice follows these steps to create an Audit policy: